HOW TO TRAVEL TO COSTA RICA DURING THE PANDEMIC (updated Jan 19 2021)

 To get into the country you need 4 things (beyond a passport valid for at least 6 months).

 - A very good sense of humor and a tolerance of bureaucracy (if lacking in either of these you may want to stay home or have a partner who can make up for your personal limitations on bureaucracy as I do).

 - You need travel insurance from INS or SAGICOR covering up to $20,000 in medical expenses and $2,000 in accommodation in case you are quarantined.
-If you have international insurance you need $50,000 Covid-19 coverage, $2,000 in accomodation and a letter from your insurance company showing Covid coverage.
+If you do not want to use INS or SAGICOR and if you have international insurance you need $50,000 Covid-19 coverage, $2,000 in accomodation and a letter from your insurance company showing Covid coverage.

 - No more than 48 hours prior to entry in the country you need to fill out the Costa Rican government Health Pass online - you will need to have stayed for more than 14 days in a country or territory to which Costa Rica has opened its air borders.
 You also need to have no Covid-19 symptoms on arrival.

 This insurance needs to cover medical expenses for Covid-19 as well as accommodation in the event of illness.
 This insurance can be obtained from 2 local companies - INS (the Costa Rican national insurance company).
 INS insurance can be acquired online here: INS HERE .
 If you want to speak to an English speaking INS agent you can whatapp Juan Carlos Calero at ARCR (residents association) +506-8338-1297 or email Juan Carlos directly for a quote email@example.com

 Such insurance is also available at Sagicor insurance (another local company) at this link: SAGICOR INSURANCE.
 Both these companies insurance will be accepted on arrival in Costa Rica.
 You should note that both companies will provide 100% refund if the policy is canceled before the coverage starts.